fstqwq/Call-Of-The-Forge-God/README.md

 Implementation standard mainly according to [gcc](https://gcc.gnu.org/onlinedocs/cpp/), with following (but not limited to) exceptions:
 * '$' is not supported as a part of identifier
 * digraphs and trigraphs are not supported
+* ...

-Generally speaking, those features are relatively rarely used, and not that important.
+Generally speaking, these features are rarely used and not interesting to implement.